ComboFix In Action

 It is a program that is usually reserved for seasoned IT Professionals.

-This is due to the nature of the program and the damage you can do to your computer if you try and apply some of the Log Report recommendations when you don't know what you are doing.
+This is due to the nature of the program and the damage you can do to your computer if you try and apply some Log Report recommendations when you don't know what you are doing.

 Having said that I know there are lots of home computer users that are very technically savvy.
 Therefore, the decision on whether to use this tool is entirely up to you.